Lochan9/MLOps-lab5/README.md

 ## GitHub Actions Automation
 The workflow file train_eval_pipeline.yml installs the required Python packages, generates a timestamp, trains the model, evaluates it, saves the output files, and pushes them back to the repository.
 It runs whenever I push to the main branch or when I trigger it manually from the Actions tab.

-## Learning Outcomes
-Through this lab I learned how automated machine learning pipelines work, how CI/CD applies to ML, how to version models using timestamps, how GitHub Actions runs workflows, how to track artifacts, and how to write and run unit tests for ML code.
-This project represents my own work.

 ## How to Use This Repository
 Clone the repository
 git clone https://github.com/Lochan9/MLOps-lab5.git